Rotary International: Organization and administration

 In order to carry out its service programs, Rotary is structured in club, district and international levels.
 Rotarians are members of their clubs.
 The clubs are chartered by the global organization Rotary International (RI) headquartered in Evanston, Illinois.
-For administrative purposes, the more than 46,000 clubs worldwide are grouped into 529 districts, and the districts into 34 zones.
+For communication purposes, the more than 46,000 clubs worldwide are grouped into 529 districts, and the districts into 34 zones.

 Rotary Clubs

 The Rotary Club is the basic unit of Rotary activity, and each club determines its own membership.
 Clubs originally were limited to a single club per city, municipality, or town, but Rotary International has encouraged the formation of one or more additional clubs in the largest cities when practical.
 Most clubs meet weekly, usually at a mealtime on a weekday in a regular location, when Rotarians can discuss club business and hear from guest speakers.
 Each club also conducts various service projects within its local community, and participates in special projects involving other clubs in the local district, and occasionally a special project in a "sister club" in another nation.
 Most clubs also hold social events at least quarterly and in some cases more often.

 Each club elects its own president and officers among its active members for a one-year term.
 The clubs enjoy considerable autonomy within the framework of the standard constitution and the constitution and bylaws of Rotary International.
 The governing body of the club is the Club Board (sometimes called Club Council), consisting of the club president (who serves as the Board chairman), a president-elect, club secretary, club treasurer, and several Club Board directors, including the immediate past president and the President Elect.
 The president usually appoints the directors to serve as chairs of the major club committees, including those responsible for club service, vocational service, community service, youth service, and international service.

 Rotarians may attend any Rotary club around the world at one of their weekly meetings.